Cloudxtreme/Linux-Utils/README.md

 - Essential tools for compiling from sources
 - Packing software
-- zssh
+- Zssh (zssh is a program for transferring files to a remote machine )
-- Cloc
+- Cloc (Count Lines of Code)
 - Git Cloc
-- Git Exwras
+- Git Extras

 ##### Install ZSH